Here you can find short procedures for common processes developers need to know about when working with scopes.

 - Navigate to and select the CMakeLists.txt file in the source tree, then click the Open button.

-- In the Configure Project dialog that displays, click the the Configure Project button.
+- In the Configure Project dialog that displays, choose the devices kits you want your project to be configured for and click the the Configure Project button.

 Building a scope